 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) But the rest of you, brothers and sisters, doing get discouraged from doing good.

-OET-LVBut you_all, brothers, not may_lose_heart doing_good.
+OET-LV But you_all, brothers, not may_lose_heart doing_good.

-SR-GNTὙμεῖς δέ, ἀδελφοί, μὴ ἐγκακήσητε καλοποιοῦντες.
+SR-GNT Ὑμεῖς δέ, ἀδελφοί, μὴ ἐγκακήσητε καλοποιοῦντες. ‡

 (Humeis de, adelfoi, maʸ egkakaʸsaʸte kalopoiountes.)

-Key: yellow:verbs, light-green:nominative/subject, magenta:vocative.
+Key: khaki:verbs, light-green:nominative/subject, magenta:vocative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).